noladzad/us_inflation_analytics/README.md

 ## Sources

 The main source of this study is FRED® API, which is a web service that allows developers to write programs and build applications that retrieve economic data from the FRED® and ALFRED® websites hosted by the Economic Research Division of the Federal Reserve Bank of St. Louis.
-Requests can be customized according to data source, release, category, series, and other preferences.
+Requests can be customized according to the data source, release, category, series, and other preferences.

 For documentation regarding Fred API, refer to the following link https://fred.stlouisfed.org/docs/api/fred/#API